 The Net Zero Guidelines

-The Net Zero Guidelines are a common reference point for net zero governance and those operating within it.
+A common reference point for net zero governance and those operating within it.

 We know what net zero means for our planet, but those looking to act face a confusing and fragmented governance landscape.
 To counter the biggest challenge our planet faces collective efforts from actors, at all levels, must be aligned by removing fundamental variation in approaches and understanding of net zero.